Support services include, but are not limited to:

 - Individual tutoring – available for students who require more individual attention.

 - Process tutoring – focuses on the elements or concepts required for successful writing, speaking and organizing

 - Writing Center – an open environment for students which fosters independence in a welcoming atmosphere.
-Open seven days a week, no appointments are necessary.
+Open Monday through Friday, no appointments are necessary.
 Students can simply work on their essays, while staff of writing experts offers guidance in the writing process when needed.